 After a couple of drone flights, Aef made us some rice, fish, and tempe.
 This gave us more than enough us enough sustenance to make our way down the trail.
 On the way down it was quite slippery and I made a couple of small tumbles so be sure to tread carefully.

-We spent almost two-hours at the top and it took us just over an hour for the trek up and a little less on the way down.
+We spent almost two hours at the top and it took us just over an hour for the trek up and a little less on the way down.
 Our total trip time was 4 hours but this trek could easily be done in 1.5 hours if you rushed up enjoyed the view for 20 minutes and came down.
 We just took our time because we were in no rush.

 CAMPING ON PERGASINGAN HILL

-Most of this blog was written from my first visit to Pergasingan Hill so it is from the angle of just a trek but I will this segment in to talk about camping, which is how I experienced Pergasingan Hill the second time around.
+Most of this blog was written from my first visit to Pergasingan Hill so it is from the angle of just a trek but I will this segment to talk about camping, which is how I experienced Pergasingan Hill the second time around.
 This time I came from the backway in a small village and instead of an hour up it took 2.5 hours to wind our way around the ridge.
 You will only find this private access point at the back of houses with tour guides.

-The porters carried the tents, food, water, equipment and we carried our personal belongings much like on Mount Rinjani.
+The porters carried the tents, food, water, and equipment and we carried our personal belongings much like on Mount Rinjani.
 At the summit, the guides set up the camp and cooked the food.
-It is luxury camping and didn’t we know it.
+It is luxury camping and didn’t we know it?
 It was great though as it gave us time to enjoy the views and explore a bit.

 We had a bonfire at night and an epic sunrise in the morning.
 If you do have the time to camp here it is a great place for an overnight stay.
 There are lots of little areas to explore and an awesome experience.
 My first hike was great but camping was 10x better.